andrewmeltzer/picframe/README.txt

 Note that on the raspberry pi, the opencv library seems to fail occasionally with the error message:
-    Corrupt JPEG data: premature end of data segment This can generally be ignored.
+    Corrupt JPEG data: premature end of data segment This can generally be ignored; the motion sensor is written to handle occasional bad frame reads.

 Configure picframe
 --------------------
-    Edit src/picframe_settings.py
+    Edit src/picframe_settings.py.
+There are comments in the file.

 Simple command: